anhton99/autodiff/README.md

 ## Introduction
 AD27 is a library for Automatic Differentiation that provides users a simple and intuitive API for the automatic calculation and storage of derivatives.
-For more details on background and project implementation, see the `docs` folder.

 - Contributors: Anqi Chen, Emma Ton, Walt Williams, Wenyun Wang, Zhang Wu